sfstoolbox/theory/wfs/index.rst

 :math:`\partial V` is given as

 .. math::
-    :label: freq-drivingfunction-wfs
+    :label: fd-drivingfunction-wfs

     D(\x_0,\w) = -2 \partial_\n S(\x_0,\w),

 where the pressure in the outside region is the mirrored interior pressure given by the source model :math:`S(\x,\w)` for :math:`\x\in V`.
-The integral equation resulting from introducing :eq:`freq-drivingfunction-wfs` into :eq:`single-layer` for a planar boundary :math:`\partial V` is known as *Rayleigh’s first integral equation*.
-This solution is identical to the explicit solution for planar geometries :eq:`freq-drivingfunction-planar` in :math:`{\mathbb{R}}^3` and for linear geometries :eq:`freq-drivingfunction-linear` in :math:`{\mathbb{R}}^2`.
+The integral equation resulting from introducing :eq:`fd-drivingfunction-wfs` into :eq:`single-layer` for a planar boundary :math:`\partial V` is known as *Rayleigh’s first integral equation*.
+This solution is identical to the explicit solution for planar geometries :eq:`fd-drivingfunction-planar` in :math:`{\mathbb{R}}^3` and for linear geometries :eq:`fd-drivingfunction-linear` in :math:`{\mathbb{R}}^2`.

-A solution of :eq:`freq-drivingfunction-gradient` for arbitrary boundaries can be found by applying the *Kirchhoff* or *physical optics approximation* :cite:`Colton1983`, p.
+A solution of :eq:`fd-drivingfunction-gradient` for arbitrary boundaries can be found by applying the *Kirchhoff* or *physical optics approximation* :cite:`Colton1983`, p.
 53–54.
 In acoustics this is also known as *determining the visible elements* for the high frequency boundary element method :cite:`Herrin2003`.
-Here, it is assumed that a bent surface can be approximated by a set of small planar surfaces for which :eq:`freq-drivingfunction-wfs` holds locally.
+Here, it is assumed that a bent surface can be approximated by a set of small planar surfaces for which :eq:`fd-drivingfunction-wfs` holds locally.
 In general, this will be the case if the wave length is much smaller than the size of a planar surface patch and the position of the listener is far away from the secondary sources. [#F1]_ Additionally, only one part of the